-The presentation will discuss the causes of pain in EDS and how conditions such as POTS, MCAS, gastrointestinal and neurological systems play into it.
-We will also discuss the principles behind physiotherapy, as well as the pros and cons of different medications.
-This webinar will offer practical suggestions; promise not to use big graphs and scary pictures.
+The presentation discussed the causes of pain in EDS and how conditions such as POTS, MCAS, gastrointestinal and neurological systems play into it., as well as the principles behind physiotherapy, and the pros and cons of different medications.
+This webinar offers practical suggestions.
+Please note this was a two-hour webinar.

 Antonio Bulbena, MD, PhD, MSc (Cantab): “The value of identifying emotional dimensions in EDS/HSD”

 EDS is often associated with long-term pain and fatigue but also with complex health problems.
 Since these symptoms lack often objective physical signs, people with EDS are sometimes referred for psychiatric evaluation.
 When medical exams give negative results, doctor-patient relationship can deteriorate because many with EDS will rightly refuse to consider a psychological attribution for their symptoms.
 But anxiety and depressive disorders often coexist with EDS.
 Identifying anxiety and depression is very important because they are often hidden, and untreated they reduce our quality of life and result in poor medical treatment outcomes.

 Patrick Agnew, DPM: “Podiatry and EDS”

 Patrick Agnew is a board certified podiatric physician and foot and ankle surgeon practicing in Virginia Beach.
 He has been studying people with collagen disorders for 3 decades.
 He has authored numerous publications in the field and developed new approaches to foot and ankle problems associated with these disorders.
 In this webinar, he discusses his current approaches.